MateusMo/MateusMo/README.md

 ##

 ## Language Skills
-- 😃 Portuguese Native Speaker
+- 😃 Portuguese native speaker
 - 😁 I can keep a conversation in English (B2)
 - 😂 you can keep a conversation in Spanish (I'll get it)